-A contingency fee agreement is a contract between a client and an attorney and/or law firm in which the attorney’s fees are dependent on the outcome of the case.
-If the victim is successful and receives monetary compensation at the end of the case, the attorney’s fee is a percentage of the money awarded.
+A contingency fee agreement is a contract between a client and an attorney and/or law firm.
+This agreement states that the attorney’s fees are dependent on the outcome of the case.
+The attorney takes a percentage of the money awarded as their fee if the victim is successful and receives monetary compensation at the end of the case.
 Contingency fee agreements have been in practice for more than 100 years.

-What is the difference between a Contingency fee agreement and other attorney fee agreements?
+What Is the difference between a Contingency fee agreement and other attorney fee agreements?

 - Flat Fee Agreement – The lawyer or law firm charges a flat fee for a particular service

-- Contingency Fee Agreement – The lawyer or law firm receives percentage of the gross money awarded to the client.
+- Contingency Fee Agreement – The lawyer or law firm receives a percentage of the gross money awarded to the client.
 If no compensation is awarded, the attorney does not get paid.

 How Does A Contingency Fee Agreement Work?

+For Habush Habush and Rottier, the fee remains the same whether the claim is settled out of court or requires a trial by jury.
 In every case, there will be expenses associated with proving the case.
-These costs may include expenses associated with retrieving medical records, expert witness fees, deposition transcripts, and other case related expenditures.
-If the law firm is successful for the client, the costs are reimbursed at the end of the case, in addition to the contingency fee.
+These costs may include expenses associated with retrieving medical records, expert witness fees, deposition transcripts, and other case-related expenditures.
+If the law firm succeeds on behalf of the client, the costs are reimbursed at the end of the case, in addition to the contingency fee.

 Many law firms require clients to pay these expenses before beginning the case.
 However, at Habush Habush and Rottier, we front all expenses and necessary costs required to prosecute the case.
 If, for whatever reason, the outcome does not yield monetary compensation, the client is not responsible for paying the costs.
+No win, no fee.

 What are the benefits of a contingency fee agreement for victims and attorneys?

-A contingency fee agreement allows anyone, regardless of wealth, power or circumstance, to have effective and competent representation without spending any of their money throughout the case.
+A contingency fee agreement allows anyone, regardless of wealth, power, or circumstance, to have effective and competent representation without spending any of their money throughout the case.
 It also allows those who would not have the means to pay for an attorney, such as children or the elderly, the possibility of receiving proper compensation for their suffering.